 The takeaway: Understand your customers and come up with a listing that resonates with them.
 Leverage effective copywriting and high-quality photography to improve conversions on your listing.

-Study your niche to check for brand dominancy.
+Study your niche to check for brand dominance.
 If a single seller is responsible for generating the majority of the sales or has multiple listings ranked on the first page, you could struggle to compete against them.
 You will already be at a disadvantage unless, of course, you can find a way to break their dominance.
 This is where social listening can help.

 Go through the reviews and find out what customers are saying about your competitor’s product.
 Is there a weakness or deficiency in the product that’s responsible for negative reviews?
 If so, you can use that to your advantage and launch a much superior product.
 Turn your competitor’s weakness into your strength and gain the upper hand.

-Read negative reviews on your competitors’ listings to get an edge in the market
+Read negative reviews on your competitors’ listings to get an edge in the market.

 The takeaway: Try to avoid brand-dominant niches.
 Learn where your competitors are failing and try to provide a well-rounded solution to your customers.

 Rules are important in the world of Amazon.
 If you try to break them, Amazon will quickly notice.
-It can take down your listing, or worse – suspend your entire account.
+It can take down your listing+ or worse – suspend your entire account.